BambukoDev/BambukoDev/README.md

 I mostly sit on the backend side of projects, though I'm open to explore new possibilities.
 ## Something more about me
-  💻 Currently working on: a secret school project :D
+  💻 Currently working on: Nothing really, but I'm trying to get into cybersecurity

   🎸 Proud guitarist